datguypiko/Firefox-Mod-Blur/README.md

     - Fix padding for homepage shortcuts in wallpaper theme using no text mod.

- `29/11/2022` > 2.1 Version.
-Added wallpaper style themes with 3 choices.
+ `29/11/2022` `>` `v2.1` Added wallpaper style themes with 3 choices.
 Fixed Tab closing glitch.
 Fixeed spilled theme wallpaper file wrong destination folder.
 Fixed micaForEveryone support for Firefox Nightly after new update.
 Changed colors of sound/audio button in tabs.
 Other few minor fixes.

- `26/11/2022` > 2.0 Version.
-Reworked theme files, structure and added new things with more options.
+ `26/11/2022` `>` `v2.0` Reworked theme files, structure and added new things with more options.

- `20/07/2022` > Changed wallpaper on a blank loading screen to a solid dark color for the "userContent-WallpaperEdition".
+ `20/07/2022` `>` Changed wallpaper on a blank loading screen to a solid dark color for the "userContent-WallpaperEdition".

- `19/07/2022` > Added new theme with background wallpaper and blur effect.
+ `19/07/2022` `>` Added new theme with background wallpaper and blur effect.

- `10/06/2022` > Fixed padding in fullscreen after recent version changes.
+ `10/06/2022` `>` Fixed padding in fullscreen after recent version changes.

- `14/05/2022` > Fixed after an update broken popup menu background color for 100.x versions of firefox.
+ `14/05/2022` `>` Fixed after an update broken popup menu background color for 100.x versions of firefox.

- `13/02/2022` > Added new optional file for default size scrollbar.
+ `13/02/2022` `>` Added new optional file for default size scrollbar.
 The color stays dark.
 Works best with new Windows 11 scrollbar.
 Use "userContent-Windows11_DefaultSizeScrollbar.css" file and rename it to "userContent.css".

 </br>